-Composites are increasingly replacing the traditional materials of steel, timber and concrete in a number of industries.
-This is primarily due to the cost, weight and performance improvement which are possible using composite materials.
-As design engineers are under increased pressure to find alternates, they are discovering thermoset composite technology can improve design, will allow for part integration, reduce the weight and work with other materials to help improve the quality of the project and provide benefits in the total project costs.
+Advanced Composites are increasingly replacing the traditional materials of steel, timber and concrete in a number of industries.
+This is primarily due to the cost, weight and performance improvement which are possible using advanced composite materials.
+As design engineers are under increased pressure to find alternatives, they are discovering thermoset composite technology can improve a design, will allow for part integration, reduce the weight and work with other materials to help improve the quality of the project and provide benefits in the total project costs.

-Whilst composites offer many advantages, thermoset composite materials have many unique properties.
-These include exceptional strength, light weight, corrosion resistance, UV resistance, electrical non-conductance, and exceptional thermal properties.
+Whilst advanced composites offer many advantages, thermoset composite materials have many unique properties.
+These include exceptional strength, lightweight, corrosion resistance, UV resistance, electrical non-conductance, and exceptional thermal properties.
 These composite material properties make thermosets a good alternative to concrete in general, including polymer-concrete, timber and, in particular, a good choice for metals conversion.
 There are many global examples where composites are replacing these traditional materials in the food, construction, building, automotive and mining industries.

-There are many other advantages in using composites over steel, timber and concrete, which include environmental issues of corrosion, rust or extreme heat.
+There are many other advantages in using advanced composites over steel, timber and concrete, which include environmental issues of corrosion, rust or extreme heat.
 With a better strength-to-weight ratio than most metals, thermoset composites are a reliable substitute for traditional materials.